gohypergiant/CarouselComponent/README.md

 cell2.png
 ```

-then your `imagePrefix` would be `"items/cell"` and your suffix would be `"png"`.
+then your `imagePrefix` will be `"items/cell"` and your suffix would be `"png"`.

 Icon assets work the same way.

 Do not include the `images` directory in `imagePrefix` or `iconPrefix`.

 #### Assigning margins
-Margins are supplied in the same order as for CSS. `margins: [40, 10, 15, 5]` will provide a top margin of 40, a right margin of 10, a bottom margin of 15, and a left margin of 5.
+Margins are supplied in the same order as they are for CSS. `margins: [40, 10, 15, 5]` will provide a top margin of 40, a right margin of 10, a bottom margin of 15, and a left margin of 5.
 The first item is positioned according to the top margin; however the title and link are positioned relative to the first item using `titleMargin`.

 <img src="https://user-images.githubusercontent.com/935/26845005-db5045dc-4aba-11e7-9026-c2263dfc55af.png" width="656" style="display: block; margin: auto" alt="Margins" />